Lucas04-nhr/Lucas04-nhr.github.io/_posts/2024-09-12-MolBioHomework_02.md

 Overall, the differences in gene size and organization between eukaryotic and prokaryotic organisms reflect their distinct evolutionary histories and the complexity of gene regulation in eukaryotes.

+### Other

+1. The structure and function of organisms are adapted to each other, which is also reflected in RNA, here are some examples:
+	- **the process of RNA splicing**: In eukaryotic organisms, RNA splicing allows for the removal of non-coding sequences (introns) from the pre-mRNA molecule and the joining together of coding sequences (exons) to form a mature mRNA molecule.
+This process is crucial for the correct expression of genes and the production of functional proteins in organisms.
+	- **the role of ribosomal RNA (rRNA) in protein synthesis**: Ribosomes are molecular machines composed of rRNA and proteins that carry out the translation of mRNA into proteins.
+The structure and function of rRNA are highly adapted to interact with mRNA and tRNAs in a coordinated manner to ensure accurate and efficient protein synthesis in organisms.
+2. Biological organisms always contain unity within diversity, and the most conservative protein in eukaryotes - histone, binds to DNA in a consistent manner of **147 bp** across different eukaryotic organisms.

 ## Translation

 The second and third slides correspond to Chapters 5 and 8 of the textbook.